ABOUT US

 HOW WE WORK

-We partner with more than 50 local service agencies and churches, who provide referrals to our services.
-After getting referred and pre-screened, including documenting income and household size, we work with local families to choose gently used furniture and home necessities.
+RF4F partners with more than 70 local service agencies and churches, who provide referrals to our services.
+After getting referred and pre-screened, including documentation of income and household size, we work with local families to choose gently used furniture and home necessities.
 All the furnishings in our warehouse have been donated by community members.
 Our volunteers often pick up items directly from donors’ homes.

-Our small staff of three supports 60+ volunteers who keep our operations running in our warehouse, on our truck, and in the office.
-We depend on monetary donations from individuals, businesses, churches, and service groups to continue to serve the most needy families in our community.
+Our small staff of three supports 50+ volunteers who keep our operations running in our warehouse, on our truck, and in the office.
+We depend on monetary donations from individuals, businesses, churches, and service groups to continue to serve the neediest families in our community.
 The essentials we provide allow them to live in their homes with basic human dignity.
 They need us.
 And we need you.